CertifiedCyber/home-lab-siem/README.md

 ## 🧠 Why This Matters

 This project bridges the gap between theory and practice by simulating a SOC environment using open-source tools.
-It helped me internalize the core responsibilities of a SOC analyst, from log ingestion to real-time alert triage—and reinforced my understanding of how detection tools map to real-world attacks.
+It helped me internalize the core responsibilities of a SOC analyst, from log ingestion to real-time alert triage and reinforced my understanding of how detection tools map to real-world attacks.

 ---